 Maslow’s basic thesis was that people have to worry about things in order.
 They need to start by making sure that they have air, food, and water, because, well, survival is pretty important.
 After their basic needs, they look for a roof over their heads.
 Then, once they’re warm and dry, they can go on to the finer things in life.
-He called this stage “self-actualization” and for sake of illustration I’ll equate it to a really nice car, or whatever else makes you happy.
+He called this stage “self-actualization” and for the sake of illustration, I’ll equate it to a really nice car, or whatever else makes you happy.
 In a nutshell, Maslow said that it doesn’t matter how nice your car is if you can’t breathe.

 If you’re wondering what I’m talking about, picture your new hire walking into your office and hearing you say:

 “Oh good, your timing is perfect.
 I’m working on developing the budget for the Walker project.
 I wanted to explain it to you so you can take on the Adams project.
 Have a seat and I’ll walk you through the basics… [blah, blah, blah].”

 This doesn’t sound too bad at first, but while you’re delivering the content, the new hire is wondering:

 How often do I do this?

 Is there a template, or do I just wing it?